 “Wait, we don’t need conspiracy theories right now!”

 “I believe that this happened.
-There are too many stories to suggest that they existed!
+There are too many stories to dismiss they existed!
 You asked me for my linguistic and historical knowledge!
 That is what I think!”

 “Oasis!”
 Caroline said, breaking her silence.